ibm-cloud-docs/Backup/install-backup-client-linux.md

     ```
     {: codeblock}

-   The process IDs that are represented by `xxxxx` varies with each installation.
+   The process IDs that are represented by `xxxxx` vary with each installation.
    {: tip}

 ## Next steps